 Abstract: Is it possible to create an immersive experience using commercial equipment?
-Commercial equipment such as the Kodak PIXPRO SP360° 4k and its software help to create 360° videos easier.
-The goal of implementing the two 360° cameras had partial success, with the top camera recording for 90 min. while the bottom camera recorded for 40 minutes.
-The visuals recorded by the 360° cameras were stunning, however a completely immersive experience wasn't successful due to the limitations of the technology and its attached software.
+Commercial equipment such as the Kodak PIXPRO SP360 4k and its software help to create 360 videos easier.
+The success of implementing the two 360 cameras had partial success, the top camera recorded for an hour and a half while the bottom camera recorded for 40 minutes.
+The visuals recorded by the 360 cameras were stunning, however a completely immersive experience wasn't successful due to the limitations of the technology and its attached software.

-Hardware: The team bought two Kodak PIXPRO SP360 4k to create an immersive 360° video of the payload rising with the high-altitude balloon.
-The team decided to go with the two Kodak PIXPRO SP360 4k because of the features the two cameras offered above their competition.
-The two cameras weigh a collective 0.6 pounds which is perfect to fit within our weight budget of 6 lbs.
+Hardware: The team bought two Kodak PIXPRO SP360 4k to create an immersive 360 video of the payload rising with the high-altitude balloon.
+The team decided to go with the two Kodak PIXPRO SP360 4k because of the pros the two cameras offered above their competition.
+The two cameras weigh a collective 0.6 lbs which is perfect to fit within our weight budget of 6 lbs.

 The most important function that the two cameras enabled was the ability to record while having an external battery pack.
-Many of the 360° cameras advertised were sealed and did not allow external charging while recording.
+Many of the 360 cameras advertised were sealed and did not allow external charging while recording.
 Our team wanted to record for the full 2 1⁄2 hours of flight that the payload would be experiencing.
-When looking at possible cameras, either the product had too short of a battery life or the product had the battery life but was too expensive.
-Some cameras were also not able to handle the more extreme temperature conditions the payload would experience while in flight.
-The PIXPRO did not have enough battery for the entire flight.
-In order to extend the battery life of the PIXPRO and to account for the power loss due to cold temperature, an external battery pack was connected to each camera to supply enough power for the entire duration of the flight.
-Two Google Glass headsets were purchased to view the 360° videos in virtual reality.
+Unfortunately, either the product had too short of a battery life or the product had the battery life but was too expensive.
+Two Google Glass headsets were purchased to view the 360 videos in virtual reality.

 Placement on the payload: The team tested various configurations on the payload ranging from keeping the cameras back to back, a top-down camera interface, and a side to side interface.
-The team decided with a top-down set up on the payload because the stitching of the 360° video along the horizon was easier.
-The placement of the 360° cameras can be seen in (Fig. 6) below.
+The team decided with a top-down set up on the payload because the stitching of the 360 video along the horizon was easier.
+The placement of the 360 cameras can be seen in Figure 6 below.

-Fig 6: The left and right pictures have the top and bottom configuration respectively for the two Kodak PIXPRO SP360 4k camera.
-The right picture shows the 360° camera placed in between the cameras used for the infrared imaging.
+Figure 6: The left and right pictures have the top and bottom configurations respectively for the two Kodak PIXPRO SP360 4k cameras.
+The two cameras are in the center of each configuration.

-Challenges: The greatest difficulty for the two 360° cameras was the automatic shutoff when the cameras overheated.
-Testing showed that when the cameras reached approximately 130°F internally, the cameras would automatically shut off.
+Challenges: The greatest difficulty for the two 360 cameras was the automatic shutoff when the cameras overheated.
+When the cameras reached approximately 130 degrees Fahrenheit internally, the cameras would automatically shut off.
 During the battery life testing of the cameras, it was found that in room temperature with no wind conditions the cameras would automatically shut off in about 40 to 60 minutes.
 This posed a problem because the team wanted to capture the entire flight of the payload, around 90 to 150 minutes.
-A cold test proved that the camera was still able to function when cooled to -4°F and would be able to capture the entire length of the flight.
-A cooling fan option was suggested but ultimately not implemented due to finding the issue late in the process of build.
 The solution found was to mount a large heat sink on the face of the camera with thermal paste.
 The heat sink enabled dispersion of internal heat produced by the camera.
-Unfortunately, due to the mount design of the camera, the bottom camera was not able to get as large of a heat sink and could not record the entire flight.
+The lifespan of the 360 camera recording was then increased to accommodate the full duration of flight.

 Results: The top camera successfully recorded the full duration of the flight, approximately 90 minutes.
 The bottom camera recorded for only 40 minutes.
-It was speculated the camera overheated due to the mounted heat sink not being on the center of the face of the camera and large enough.
-The creation and stitching of a 360° video was a partial success because the beginning footage for both of the cameras was synced.
-The failure of the bottom camera and the cameras being out of sync after the 10 minute mark made it difficult to create a seamless stitch for 360° video.
+It was speculated the camera overheated due to the mounted heat sink not being on the center of the face of the camera.
+The creation and stitching of a 360 video was a partial success because the beginning footage for both of the cameras was synced.
+The failure of the bottom camera and the cameras being out of sync after the 10 minute mark made it difficult to create a seamless stitch for 360 video.